 What is HTTP/3 Check?

-HTTP/3 Check is a hosted QUIC protocol exploration tool used to check whether a server supports the QUIC transport protocol and the HTTP/3 semantics.
+HTTP/3 Check is a hosted QUIC protocol exploration tool used to test whether a server supports the QUIC transport protocol and the HTTP/3 semantics.

 HTTP/3 Check can query given endpoints for support of both IETF QUIC (HTTP/3) and gQUIC protocols.